radatta/radatta/README.md

 ## Hi there 👋

-My name is 0x6F72656F73 and I create random useless things.
+My name is 0x6F72656F73 or oreos.
+I'm currently working on vue.js.

 You can reach me on discord at 0x6F72656F73#8221.

 ![](https://komarev.com/ghpvc/?username=0x6F72656F73&color=red)